0.0

 Design Properties

-• Rule-Agnostic: Independent of specific game mechanics
+• Rule-agnostic: Independent of specific game mechanics

-• Cross-Style Support: Enables multi-tradition gaming environments
+• Cross-style support: Enables multi-tradition gaming

-• Semantic Validation: Ensures consistency between style and piece ownership
+• Semantic validation: Ensures component consistency

 • Functional: Pure functions with no side effects